Pruning pays off if you want productive peaches!

 This week I'll be covering some of my rhubarb crowns with straw and old dustbins - or very large pots - the first fresh fruit of the year is always at it's most delicious when forced and delicately pink.
 I would dearly love some of those gorgeous terracotta forcing pots but they are so expensive!
 Perhaps if I ever win the lottery!
 I'm also going to dry more of my seedless grapes this year - I haven't tried the black ones yet.
 We're still eating a few physalis (Cape gooseberries/golden berries) every day - picked in November and stored in the fridge, only one or two have gone off.
 They keep for ages in their little paper cases and are rich in Vit C and other nutrients like lutein which we all need at this time of year.

 If you haven't done so already, then untie and lower all grape rods now to horizontal, in order to ensure that the sap rises evenly to supply each breaking fruit bud along the stem.
 If you don't do this the buds at the top will get the most sap and some nearer to the base may not develop at all.
 Grapes in pots or tubs can be laid on their sides for a few weeks for the same reason.
-And if you haven't pruned them yet - it's too late, as the sap will start to rise rapidly in the next week or so.
+And if you haven't pruned them yet - it's almost too late, as the sap will start to rise rapidly in the next week or so, if the weather is mild.
 If you prune them now - it will be just like turning on a tap!
 The sap will just pour out of the cuts, weakening or possibly even killing the vine.
 Don't despair if you haven't pruned - you can rub out any buds you don't want when they start to grow later on without any damage to the plant at all - but it's much better to prune them at the right time, as soon as the leaves fall in Nov/Dec. - well before the beginning of Jan.
 I'm going to dehydrate even more of my seedless grapes this year - I haven't tried the black ones yet.
 I do wish that the squirrels, mice etc. didn't eat all my nuts - then I'd have even healthier, more balanced homegrown snacks!